paidiver/paidiverpy/README.md

 ### Configuration File

 First, create a configuration file.
-Three example configuration files for processing the example datasets are provided in the `example/config` directory.
+Some example configuration files for processing the example datasets are provided in the `example/config` directory.
+You can use these configuration files to test the example notebooks described in the [Usage section](#usage).
+However, remember to change the path of `input_path`, `output_path`, and `catalog_path`.

 ### Catalog